GlobeNewswire: History

+Notable events

 In September 2021, GlobeNewswire published an unconfirmed fake news article that Walmart will accept Litecoin LTC payments.
 As a result, millions of dollars in crypto exchanges were liquidated.
 Shortly thereafter, the article was deleted, but the damage had already been done.
 The article was primarily launched by a possibly hacked LiteCoin Twitter account; alternatively, active assistance to manipulate the market is also conceivable.